MC42/hi-im.kim/writing/pmmm/analogue.md

 "H-Hey, wait!
 Don't you dare bring him into this!"

-She raised a threatening eyebrow in response as Junko collapsed onto the bench in a disgruntled pile
+She raised a threatening eyebrow in response as Junko collapsed onto the bench in a disgruntled pile.

 Kazuko smugly hummed a victory theme as her partner in crime conceded.